Electric fire engine: European experiments

-21st-century operated models
+21st century revival

-In the 21st century, some manufacturers have designed storage battery-operated, self-propelled models, which they claim are a better, cleaner and greener alternative to gasoline and diesel fuel fire trucks.
-These are said to be better suited for particular types of environments, e.g., hotels and resorts, manufacturing facilities.
+In the 21st century, some manufacturers have designed storage battery-operated, self-propelled electric fire engines, which they claim are a better, cleaner and greener alternative to gasoline and diesel fuel fire trucks.
+These are said to be better suited for particular types of environments such as resorts and manufacturing facilities.
 Harnessing battery power is an old idea, going back to the 19th century.
-It joins an increasingly longer list of production battery-operated vehicles.
+It joins an increasingly long list of production battery-operated vehicles.

 In 2002, the French car manufacturer Peugeot designed an electric fire engine with a futuristic appearance.
 It is a fuel cell battery vehicle that is designed halfway between a twenty-first century automobile and an ordinary gasoline fire engine.
 The front part carries two firemen, and the rear is a large water-tank with a ladder on top.
-The state-of-the-art vehicle makes its own hydrogen and oxygen needed to supply the fuel cell battery that operates the vehicle, water pump, smoke extractors, and electronic equipment.
+The vehicle makes its own hydrogen and oxygen needed to supply the fuel cell battery that operates the vehicle, water pump, smoke extractors, and electronic equipment.

 In 2017, Rosenbauer introduced a concept vehicle named the Concept Fire Truck (CFT).
-The CFT would have all-wheel drive and all-wheel steering, with each of its four wheels powered by an electric motor, with a diesel-powered auxiliary engine as a backup range extender.
+The CFT was designed with all-wheel drive and all-wheel steering, with each of its four wheels powered by an electric motor, with a diesel-powered auxiliary engine as a backup range extender.
+In 2019, Pierce Manufacturing initiated a collaboration with the City of Madison, WI, to develop an electric fire truck with a parallel-electric drive train and an internal combustion engine, which would fit the city's fleet vehicle sustainability and emissions initiatives.

 In 2020, Rosenbauer announced that the production model, renamed the RT, would begin trials with Amsterdam, Dubai, and the Australian Capital Territory.
+In 2021, the Pierce Volterra electric fire engine was put into service for the Madison Fire Department in Wisconsin, where Engine 8 became the first in-service zero-emissions electric fire truck in North America.

-In 2020, the Los Angeles Fire Department purchased a Rosenbauer RTX and, in 2022, deployed it as Engine 82 in Hollywood, making it the first electric fire engine in active service in modern North America.
+In 2022, the Los Angeles Fire Department deployed a Rosenbauer RTX as Engine 82 in Hollywood, making it the first in-service range-extended fire engine in North America.
 Also in 2022, the London Fire Brigade deployed an electrified Volvo FL fire engine, the first of its kind in the United Kingdom.
+A specially equipped Rosenbauer was put into service for hazardous materials calls for Cambridge, Massachusetts in August, 2024.